 Pupils will listen to the stories of people and places in the Himalayas by engaging and understanding alternative perspectives.

-Pupils will know and use different map representations; in Year 4 pupils will use the Robinson, Dymaxion and Mercator projections.
+Pupils will know and use different map representations; in Year 4 pupils will use

 Geography is the study of people and places.
 History is the study of people and change over time.